ECO-chain/ecochain/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Qtum.
+This issue tracker is only for technical issues related to Ecochain.

 ### Describe the issue